-Lutfah The Seventh Heaven by Arabiyat Prestige is a bold, aromatic leather-oud fragrance that has gained attention for sitting in a similar style and direction to Imperial Valley by Gissah — a popular niche Middle Eastern scent known for its citrus-leather brightness, dry woods and confident projection.
+In short: Lutfah The Seventh Heaven by Arabiyat Prestige is a dry, citrus-leather-oud fragrance that sits in a similar scent direction to Imperial Valley by Gissah — offering strong structure, confident projection and a more accessible price point.

-This review looks at whether Lutfah is simply inspired by the same DNA — or whether it stands as one of the strongest value-led alternatives currently available to UK buyers.
+This review explores whether Lutfah simply follows that same scent profile — or whether it stands out as one of the strongest value-led alternatives currently available to UK buyers.

-You can find more inspired-by guides, comparisons, and alternatives in our Inspired Perfumes hub.
+You can explore more inspired-by fragrances, comparisons and alternatives in our Inspired Perfumes hub.

 Quick Verdict